 2. Resource hypothesis: "In contrast, there is reason to expect that gender differences in preferences expand with economic development and gender equality [...].
 In sum, greater availability of material and social resources to both women and men may facilitate the independent development and expression of gender-specific preferences, and hence may lead to an expansion of gender differences in more developed and gender-egalitarian countries."

-The original analysis focused on the relationship s of gender differences in economic preferences with economic development and gender equality.
-To summarize gender differences among the six economic preferences, a principal component analysis (PCA) was performed on the gender coefficients.
+The FH analysis focused on the relationship s of gender differences in economic preferences with economic development and gender equality.
+To aggregate gender differences among the six economic preferences, a principal component analysis (PCA) was performed on the gender coefficients.
 The first component of the PCA was then used as a summary index for gender differences in economic preferences.
 The logarithm of GDP per capita (Log GDP p/c) was used as a proxy for the economic development of the countries under study, while for gender equality FH used a customized gender equality index, which they called the Gender Equality Index.
 This index is built using the first component of a PCA applied to four different indexes for gender equality: the World Economic Forum Gender Global Gap Index (WEF GGGI), the United Nations Development Programme Gender Inequality Index (UNDP GII), the ratio of female to male labor force participation (F/M LFP), taken from the World Bank database, and the Time Since Women's Suffrage (TSWS), from the Inter-Parliamentary Union Website.

-The study reported a positive, large, and statistically significant correlation between gender differences in economic preferences and Log GDP p/c (r = 0.67, p-value < 0.0001), and between gender differences in economic preferences and the custom Gender Equality Index proposed by the authors (r = 0.56, p-value < 0.0001), as reflected in the Research article summary and the graphic abstract of the original study.
+The study reported a positive, large, and statistically significant correlation between gender differences in economic preferences and Log GDP p/c (r = 0.67, p-value < 0.0001), and between gender differences in economic preferences and the custom Gender Equality Index proposed by the authors (r = 0.56, p-value < 0.0001), as reflected in the Research article summary and the graphic abstract of FH study.
 The authors also conducted a conditional analysis to isolate the impact of economic development and gender equality.
 This time they reported the regression coefficient being large and statistically significant (slope coefficient = 0.53, p-value < 0.0001) when gender differences were related to Log GDP p/c conditioned by Gender Equality Index, while moderately weak and statistically significant (slope coefficient = 0.32, p-value = 0.003) when relating to Gender Equality Index and controlling for Log GDP p/c.

 The authors concluded that the evidence indicates that higher levels of economic development and gender equality favor the manifestation of gender differences in preferences across countries, “highlighting the critical role of availability of material and social resources, as well as gender-equal access to these resources, in facilitating the independent formation and expression of gender-specific preferences.” [@doi:10.1126/science.aas9899].